Homemade, healthy gummy snacks that are kid friendly and loaded with nutrients that are wonderful for supporting a healthy immune system.

 Or, perhaps you are asking why anyone would make raw milk gummies?

-I’m going to tell you that when we were kids, we used to go to the farm next to our house and drink raw milk from the bulk tank of the farm.
+When we were kids, we used to go to the farm next to our house and drink milk straight from the bulk tank of the farm.
 Fast forward 30 years later, and our family of 7 relies on raw milk weekly from a local organic dairy in our area.

-Our kids love milk – and while many other kids might ask for juice or water, when mine need to quench their thirst, they ask for milk.
+Our kids love milk.
+While many other kids might ask for juice or water, when mine need to quench their thirst, they ask for milk.
 It’s a beautiful thing.

 These gummy bears are made by heating the milk ever so slightly (not much!) along with maple syrup, cinnamon, and grassfed gelatin.

-My smallest love to snack on gummy bears through the day and this is such a great way to help support a healthy immune system through the fall and winter months.
-Peruse Amazon for a fun silicone mold -bears and LEGO blocks work incredibly well for our kids, but there are so many more.
+My smallest love to snack on gummy bears through the day.
+This is such a great way to help support a healthy immune system through the fall and winter months.
+Peruse Amazon for a fun silicone mold – bears and LEGO blocks work incredibly well for our kids, but there are so many more.